mkashwin/unifiednamespace/README.md

 ## Technology Choices
 The following section lists the various options and technology choices that I evaluated and the reasoning for choosing them.
-This should hopefully also give you possible alternatives to consider if you choose to implement and extend this for your needs
+This should hopefully also give you possible alternatives to consider if you choose to implement and extend this for your needs.
+The opinions below are my personal ones with no influnce from the companies that built them

 ### Clustering at the Edge with Kubernetes
 To run the MQTT broker on the Edge, a cluster is *** not *** a prerequisite.
 If you do not have a business need for a high availability MQTT cluster, runnning just a single instance ( probably dockerized ) would be a lot more easier.

 Even for a clustered setup most of the MQTT brokers do provide an option for clustering however running this cluster on K8s provides significant benefits for scaling, auto healing etc.

-I evaluated the following K8s options because it needs to be a extremely light weight and high performant distribution to be able to run on the edge ( constraint enviornments)
+I evaluated the following K8s options because it needs to be a extremely light weight and high performant distribution to be able to run on the edge ( constraint enviornments).
+Any of these is a perfectly good choice depending on your context.
 1. [MicroK8s](https://microk8s.io/)
 1. [K3s](https://k3s.io/)